 Election of School Council Members

+Council Elections

+Council elections may allow voting to occur over multiple days and via electronic means.

 Membership of Council

 Each participating school shall form a school council which shall be composed of two (2) parents, three (3) teachers, and the Principal or administrator.
 The membership of the council may be increased, but shall only be increased proportionately.